 - A general SOC-analysis employer sample crossing the 200-posting / 20-employer gate — that would let us report shares instead of near-meaningless raw counts and could re-rank the recommended certs.

-- Three comparable employer snapshots at least 60 days apart — that would let us describe change over time rather than a single dated panel.
+- Repeated comparable employer snapshots over time — that would let us describe change rather than a single dated panel.

-- A title-specific wage series for SOC Analyst distinct from the pooled 15-1212 median (does not exist today).
+- A title-specific wage series for SOC Analyst distinct from the pooled 15-1212 median — we did not identify one in the BLS sources reviewed for this page.